About Hinsdale Haute Route

 A prototype yurt was manufactured in 1991 and set up near the current Colorado Trail Friends Yurt site for Forest Service personnel to see.
 The Jon Wilson Memorial Yurt was constructed with donated memorial funds for materials and volunteer labor; it was initially set up in Cebolla Creek in 1992.
 The Rambouillet Yurt was constructed with donated funds and volunteer labor; it was initially set up in Rambouillet Park in 1993.
 The Colorado Trail Friends Yurt was constructed through Colorado Trail Foundation related memorial and friends donations and volunteer labor; it was set up in 1994.

-The Colorado Trail Friends Yurt has been serving Colorado Trail and Continental Divide Trail hikers since the summer of 2011.
+The Colorado Trail Friends Yurt was granted permission to operate year round has been serving Colorado Trail and Continental Divide Trail hikers since the summer of 2011.

 About Hinsdale County